Apa Jang Kau Tjari, Palupi?: Production

 Apa Jang Kau Tjari, Palupi? was one of several movies produced by the government-organized National Film Production Board, and was the third movie directed by Asrul Sani.
 It was based on writer Satyagraha Hoerip's script Palupi.
 The movie had a production budget of at the time.

 The character Chalil is partly based on Sani himself, and was one of the first movies in independent Indonesia to feature nudity.
 The movie heavily featured "Western" music, following the political transition ongoing in Indonesia at that time.

 Reception and impact

 The movie won the best movie award at the 1970 Asian Film Festival.
 Despite the award, the movie was a commercial failure and did not recoup its production cost.
 It did, however, inspire other filmmakers such as Usmar Ismail to show Jakarta as a glitzy underworld; this image later inspired a number of the so-called "prostitution films".
-Art historian Krishna Sen summarised the reception of the movie as "hailed by Indonesian critics as an art film, rejected by the audience as too arty, and shown around the world as an example of Indonesia's film culture".
+Media historian Krishna Sen summarised the reception of the movie as "hailed by Indonesian critics as an art film, rejected by the audience as too arty, and shown around the world as an example of Indonesia's film culture".